serhii-matsyshyn/BeautyBloomSalonBot/README.md

 # BeautyBloomSalonBot - Telegram Bot for Beauty Salon

-BeautyBloomSalonBot is a Telegram bot that allows users to make appointments and pay for services using the built-in Telegram payment provider.
+@BeautyBloomSalonBot is a demo Telegram bot based on Mini App that allows users to choose services and make appointments at the beauty salon, and pay for services using the built-in Telegram payment provider.
 **It is based on Mini App!**
 The web app for handling appointments is powered by Django, aiogram, and PostgreSQL.
+It is hosted at Heroku.
 This README provides detailed instructions on how to set up and use the bot.
 **Try this bot in action: [@BeautyBloomSalonBot](https://t.me/BeautyBloomSalonBot)**

 ## Table of Contents